status-im/help.status.im/docs/en/status-communities/leave-a-status-community.md

 There are times when you may not enjoy the conversations in a community, and you can leave it.

-## What to expact
+## What to expect

-- You stop receiving messages from the community.
+- You no longer receive messages from the community.
-- The community owner will not recive any notification nitification about your levaing.
+- Status does not notify the community owner and other members of your action.
 - You can join the community again.

 ## Leave a Status Community